wesley-ruedebusch/Data-Structures/Data_Structures_Questions.md

 10. What is the runtime complexity of `DoublyLinkedList.delete`?
 O(1)

     a.
 Compare the runtime of the doubly linked list's `delete` method with the worst-case runtime of the JS `Array.splice` method.
 Which method generally performs better?
+ Delete works best at O(n), worst case array splice would be O(n) if you are removing or inserting an element the whole array may need to shift

 ## Binary Search Tree

 1. What is the runtime complexity of `insert`?